 Dr. Caraway’s areas of research include Global

-Christianity, Religion in Latin America and the Caribbean, and religious
+Christianity, Religion in Latin America and the Caribbean, and religion and

-Caraway has traveled to Cuba for the past twelve years, and has conducted
+traveled to Cuba for the past twelve years, and has conducted extensive

-Currently, Dr. Caraway is developing a summer study
+Currently, Dr. Caraway is working on the development of a

 custom faculty-led study abroad program to Havana, Cuba.